tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 optional (object):
 : contains keys that are not required to be understood by the client.
-The server MUST be able to accept connections that do or do not use any of these keys.
+Server operators MUST NOT place a key in this section unless the server is able to determine whether the key is in use based on the client data it receives.
 A key MUST NOT appear in both the main template and the optional section.

 ### Requirements on TLS Implementations